-Action 3.2.1: Complete Facility Feasibility / Needs Assessments to look at how existing City-owned arts and culture facilities can be modified to meet emerging community needs (including for live performance, multi-disciplinary, rehearsal, and creation spaces), such as the Native Sons Hall, for arts and culture programming, with considerations for prioritization of equity priority groups and in collaboration with local organizations.
-(Noting consideration must be made for the impact this may have on recreation activities currently scheduled.)
+Action 3.2.1: Complete Facility Feasibility / Needs Assessments to look at how existing City-owned arts and culture facilities can be modified to meet emerging community needs and support the cultural district in the downtown area where existing cultural assets are located (including spaces for live performance, multi-disciplinary, rehearsal, and creation spaces).
 These efforts should be integrated into a Cultural Facilities Plan to align with the City's long-term cultural infrastructure strategy.